korikuzma/hgvs/.devcontainer/README.md

   [Marketplace Link](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) (if viewing from browser)

+## SeqRepo REST and UTA Dependencies

+[SeqRepo REST](https://github.com/biocommons/seqrepo-rest-service) and [UTA](https://github.com/biocommons/uta) will point to remote services, as specified by the `containerEnv`.
+These services are only meant to be used during the hackathon and getting started materials.
+If using these services for other uses (such as in a production pipeline), we ask that you spin up a separate instance.
+More information can be found in their respective READMEs.

 ## Creating the Dev Container

 Open the VS Code Command Palette: Shift + Command + P (Mac) / Ctrl + Shift + P (Windows/Linux)